 Promotions and phenomenal marketing tools have made online shopping a mainstream interest.
 From this standpoint, revenue-driving sales channels seem accessible, but only a strategic approach can act as a force multiplier.

-The word ‘sale’ brightens up online shoppers and boosts revenue for businesses.
+The word ‘sale’ brightens up online shoppers and boosts revenue for ecommerce brands.
 A well-executed sale does more than that; it uncovers a broad spectrum of long-term benefits.

 A flash sale is an event where products are sold at a substantial discount, for a short duration of time.
 It aims at enticing online shoppers to impulse buy and increase brand awareness.
 Moreover, it compels customers to check out other product listings which aren't on sale.

-Typically, it spouts deals of 50%-70% off regular MRP (Maximum Retail Price).
+Typically, a flash sale spouts deals of 50%-70% off regular MRP (Maximum Retail Price).

 According to research, a flash sale gets satisfied customers to return and spend an average of 385% more.

 The modern era has equipped online customers with a multitude of tools to analyse and compare products, especially the price.
 A flash sale serves as the ultimate answer to customer demand, but for a short timespan.
 A sense of urgency is created to boost sales quickly.

 Flash sale is a great way to sell products that are sitting in inventory in enormous quantities for quite some time—slow-moving inventory.
 It results in lower operating and inventory costs on the backend.
 Overstock and poor-selling items sit on shelves alike.
 They hoard ecommerce warehouse space for no good and don’t let you break even.
 A flash sale on these items can recuperate some of your initial costs.